ignite/cli/docs/docs/guide/08-loan/08-play.md

 	# highlight-end
 ```

+Approve the loan from Bob's account:

 ```
 loand tx loan approve-loan 0 --from bob
 ```

+Liquidate the loan from Bob's account:

 ```
 loand tx loan liquidate-loan 1 --from bob